iden3/circom/mkdocs/docs/circom-language/buses.md

 ## Definition
 A bus is a collection of different but related signals grouped under one name.
 They are similar to structs in programming languages like C++, helping to make the code more organized and easier to manage.

-Buses can be defined at the same level as templates and can be used as inputs, intermediates or ouputs within a template.
+Buses can be defined at the same level as templates and can be used as inputs, intermediates or outputs within a template.

 ```
 bus NameBus(param1,...,paramN){